jonkeda/JaCoCoReader/README.md

 Tests Bug
 * There are no try catches loading a file
 * Open folder view from solution
+* Test coverage doesn't load for Pesters own tests
+* Protect all commands
+* Open file when in folder view
 * ~~Powershell scripts aren't added to the code coverage~~
 * ~~Tests aren't loaded correctly for code coverage~~
 * ~~stop isn't implemented~~